Shuar Amazon Community

 Ancestral knowledge and past

-This contribution goes towards the community for hosting the volunteer in their community and goes directly towards materials needed for project activities.
+The volunteer contribution helps hosting the volunteer in the community and goes directly towards materials needed for project activities.

 Volunteers, students or researchers looking to stay more 3 months or more are considered long term volunteers and will only have to pay the 1 month collaboration